TheRumble/OpenXCOM-3DS/README.md

 After installation, OpenXCOM-3DS will appear directly on the HOME Menu.

-Both versions use the same game-data directory:
+Both versions use the same directory on the SD card:

 ```text
 sdmc:/3ds/OXCE/
 ```

+For the Homebrew Launcher version, this directory also contains `openxcom.3dsx` and `openxcom.smdh`.

+For the CIA version, the application itself is installed to the HOME Menu, while game data and user files remain under `sdmc:/3ds/OXCE/`.

 Do not launch the game until data for UFO Defense, Terror From the Deep, or both has been copied using the steps below.

-### 2. Create the Game Data Directory
+### 2. Prepare the Game Data Directory

-Create:
+OpenXCOM-3DS always uses:

 ```text
 sdmc:/3ds/OXCE/
 ```

-OpenXCOM-3DS always looks for its game data in this location.
+If you installed the Homebrew Launcher version, this folder was already created when you copied the included `OXCE` folder to your SD card.

+If you installed only the CIA version, create the `OXCE` folder inside `sdmc:/3ds/` if it does not already exist.

 The game automatically creates and uses: